 What’s not so good is that encryption and the way we use it are both dangerously fallible.
 Malicious hackers break into supposedly secure systems all the time, to say nothing of what government agencies like the NSA have accomplished.
 Almost every day, there is another story about some weakness in our encryption systems being exploited.
 Why does this keep happening?
 Why is securing our data and communications so hard?

-- Users of encryption are largely ignorant and/or lazy.
+1. Good encryption is extraordinarily difficult to create.
+2. Users of encryption are largely ignorant and/or lazy.

 Good Encryption is Hard